Robert430404/php-vegas-talk-examples-rest-api/README.md

 https://github.com/Robert430404/rc-notes-api.git

 This repo contains the example commands used to show case some of the basics of the talk.
-If you would like to look at them to better understand how they work, you can pull this repo down using git, and expiriment with them on your own.
+If you would like to look at them to better understand how they work, you can pull this repo down using git, and experiment with them on your own.

 ## Looking Through The API